zhcet-code-oasis/.github/profile/README.md

 # ZHCET Code Oasis

-Welcome to ZHCET Code Oasis, an open-source club at ZHCET, dedicated to fostering a collaborative environment for open-source development and building a strong community of passionate learners and creators.
+Welcome to ZHCET Code Oasis, an open-source community based in ZHCET, dedicated to fostering a collaborative environment for open-source development and building a strong community of passionate learners and creators.

 ## Our Vision